Local charity working to end poverty in South Carolina

 “Our hope is that we learn together so we will continue to educate the public on what poverty truly is in our state,” Phillips says.

-The director says that the perspective people have about the situation needs to change because this situation affects people you see in your day-to-day life.
+The director says that the perspective people have about the situation needs to change because this situation impacts people you see in your day-to-day life.

 “Poverty does not only look like an individual who is homeless or experiencing homelessness, but a person experiencing poverty can be right there working next to you in your office.”